-Before picking a wine for Thanksgiving dinner, you might consider the Pilgrims' perspective.
+Before picking a wine for Thanksgiving dinner, you might consider things from the Pilgrims' perspective.
 Specifically, what would a Pilgrim pair?
 W.W.P.P.?

 Turns out, the Pilgrims were not the puritanical teetotalers of myth.
-They partook freely in beer, booze, and wine when they could get it.
+They partook freely in beer, booze, and, when they could get it, wine.

 By way of research, I’ve been revisiting Andrew Barr's award-winning book about American boozing habits, Drink: A Social History of America.
 Among other things, Barr drops some fascinating facts about the Pilgrims’ arrival in the New World.